pcraig3/taxgpt/md/resources.md

 If you are interested, you can [search for a CVITP clinic near you](https://www.canada.ca/en/revenue-agency/services/tax/individuals/community-volunteer-income-tax-program/need-a-hand-complete-your-tax-return.html#freeclinic).

 If you are going to a tax clinic, ensure you have all your information and ID with you.
-If you are missing any income slips, the volunteer should be able to retreive those for you.
+If you are missing any income slips, the volunteer should be able to retrieve them for you.

 ### What are my options for self-filing online?